Access-Time/LensCore/README.md

 ## 🧪 GitHub Actions CI Template

-Use this reusable workflow to run automated accessibility testing with LensCore on your web projects.
+Use these reusable workflows to run automated accessibility testing with LensCore on your web projects.

 ### Quick Start

+Choose the appropriate workflow template based on your deployment method:

+#### For Next.js Projects

-Create a `.github/workflows/accessibility.yml` file in your project repository:
+Create a `.github/workflows/accessibility.yml` file:

 ```yaml
 name: Accessibility Check